|What is Wrentham Cable Access?

 Who Runs Wrentham Cable Access?

-Wrentham Cable Access is managed by a station manager who oversees all aspects of the stations
+Wrentham Cable Access is managed by our Executive Director who oversees all aspects of the stations

 operation including; Scheduling of programs, preparation of instructional material and classes, creation

-of on air programs tapes, scheduling of the studio facilities which includes our main studio as well as the
+of on air program tapes, scheduling of the studio facilities which includes our main studio as well as the

 private editing suites, the tracking and maintenance of our state of the art equipment , purchasing office

-Frank was the President of WCAC from 1998 - 2000 before becoming the station manager in 2001.
+Frank was the President of WCAC from 1998 - 2000 before becoming the Executive Director in 2001.
 He

 has a great feel for cable access and will be able to assist you in creating a new show or simply finding a